mleduque/jmerry_jtweaks/jtweaks/readme-jtweaks.txt

 The 2.6 update to resurrection spells removed the ability of Resurrection, Mass Raise Dead, and the Rod of Resurrection to heal living creatures.
 This component restores that ability.
 It does not restore the bugged behavior of Mass Raise Dead that caused it to massively heal the party for up to 6 times the intended amount, or the various bugs regarding temporary abilities that inspired the update in the first place.

+Compatibility note: this component adds new subspells in the base game's namespace.
+BHAAL4AH for the ToB Bhaalspawn resurrection power (unused in vanilla), SPPR712H for Resurrection and the Rod of Resurrection, SPPR729H for Mass Raise Dead.
+If any of these subspells already exist, the component will skip modifying the corresponding spells/items.

 - Loosen restrictions on what clones can do
 Games: BGEE, BG2EE, EET
 Patch: 2.6